Several Injured After Volcanic Eruption At Japanese Ski Resort

 pic.twitter.com/0tTwilbMLh

-According to JMA, it is too early to know for sure if the eruption triggered the avalanche.
+According to JMA, it is too early to know for sure whether the eruption triggered the avalanche.

 "Based on various measurements, we can say that the mountain appears to have erupted, but we are still trying to confirm facts on the ground," a JMA official said, according to Reuters.